 About – Who are Uncle Buck Loans?

 Uncle Buck offers loans to customers in the UK.
 The company offers unsecured loans to qualifying customers and same day loan funding is available as well.
 Based in London, they were established in 2010 and

-The Financial Conduct Authority decided that the time had come to take action.
-They first looked at the unfair practices and irresponsible lending choices and next created a new set of regulations to protect borrowers.
+The Financial Conduct Authority has brought in stricter regulations in recent year.
+The first thing they looked at was the practices and irresponsible lending.
+They then created a new set of regulations in order to protect borrowers.